 Sunday, December 19, 2010

-KISS ME DEADLY happened to be on TCM as I was suiting up to go see BLACK SWAN at the BAM today, and something I hadn't noticed before caught my attention: the "Swan Lake"-ish classical background in the scene where Ralph Meeker rummages through Chloris Leachman's boarding house room.
+Kiss Me Deadly (1957) happened to be on TCM as I was suiting up to go see Black Swan at the Brooklyn Academy of Music today, and something I hadn't noticed before caught my attention: the "Swan Lake"-ish classical background in the scene where Ralph Meeker rummages through Chloris Leachman's boarding house room.
 Coincidence?

 There was a moment in the crowded matinee BAM theater when the black swan Portman looked down at me with malevolent intensity (I sat in the fourth row center) and her eyes were like two white opals, her eyes they were like two white opals, coming together in a shaman bouquet and I thought of how weird I'd felt all last week while sick and hallucinating and possessed with a medicine-spiked serenity, focus, stillness and the ability to listen to Patti Smith's "Birdland" on endless repeat.
 The black swan of Birdland possessed me through the miracle of fever dreams, down on that New England farm.

-Movie audiences these days drive me nuts with nonstop blue lights of cell phones in front of me and people whispering loud behind me but I can hear every word but this time I merely hissed at the three dumb groups that clunked in after the film had started, fumbling in the front rows, whispering and fidgeting and complaining about the proximity to the screen... and let it go.
-I felt the liberation and the intensity!
+Movie audiences these days drive me nuts with nonstop blue lights of cell phones and people whispering loudly but I can hear every word, this time I merely hissed, like a swan might at a tourist going for his eggs, and let it go.
+They may have yelled the whole time I wouldn't have noticed after that.
+I felt the liberation and the intensity of the swan!
 My insane rage at their uncouth bourgeois unconsciousness brought me closer to the Blanche Dubois-meets-Ms. 45 gonesville of Portman!
 Portman!
 Bravissima!

 As I walked out of the BAM and headed up towards Park Slope again I felt free, swimming through a thin walkway past the godawful under-construction Barclay Center, feeling safe in coat and iPod against onrushing lights and tires up Flatbush avenue past desperate storefront Xmas lights, the diva swan sculpture chrysalis-talizing into Sofia Coppola twirling the ribbon in Spike Jonze's acrobatics video for that Chemical Brothers song whoisthisdoin'thissynthetictype-a-alpha-beta psychedelicfunkin? - Coppola's trophy case the same as that Buffy the Vampire episode with the cheerleader mom witch getting trapped, a la bruja en ámbar... in her own trophy.
 Sophia Coppola going on to direct a film about suicidal virgins - "Cecilia was the first to go."
 Trip Fontaine reaching through the suffocating lather of Catholicism that binds them; Sinead O'Connor ripping her papal way to freedom on SNL; Tyra Banks looking through light blue eyes back out the TV at the pictures of her contestants; Annie Hayworth's sockets hidden by picket fences in THE BIRDS; Marlene Dietrich covered in ink black feathers slashing the screen open with her swan talons, letting the rotten corpse fruit come sagging out.